-We provide certain perquisites to our executive officers, principally to allow them to devote more time to our business and to promote their health and safety.
+We provide certain perquisites and other personal benefits to our executive officers, including our NEOs, principally to allow them to devote more time to our business and to promote their health and safety.
 Our NEOs may participate in an annual executive physical program that provides each of them with a comprehensive health and wellness examination that goes beyond the standard physical examinations covered by most insurance programs with the goal of reducing the risk for a significant business disruption by striving to prevent and/or timely treat executive illness.
-We provide Mr. Thomas, our chief executive officer, with security and transportation when in the New York metro area.
-This transportation service provides the necessary security for, and helps maintain the health and safety of, our chief executive officer and enables him to conduct business on behalf of Sprinklr while in transit.
-The cost to Sprinklr of expenses related to the use of the transportation service by Mr. Thomas is reflected in the "All Other Compensation" column in the "Summary Compensation" table under "Executive Compensation Tables," but the compensation committee does not consider this cost as a personal benefit to Mr. Thomas because it serves a business purpose arising from his employment as chief executive officer.
-In addition, we may from time to time provide reasonable relocation or signing bonuses to our NEOs as our compensation committee determines appropriate to assist such individuals to commence employment with us.
+We provide Mr. Thomas with security and transportation when in the New York metro area.
+This transportation service provides the necessary security for, and helps maintain the health and safety of, Mr. Thomas and enables him to conduct business on behalf of Sprinklr while in transit.
+In connection with the negotiation of Mr. Read's employment agreement, we reimbursed Mr. Read for reasonable attorneys' fees incurred.
+The cost to Sprinklr of expenses related to the use of the transportation service by Mr. Thomas and reimbursement of reasonable attorneys' fees for Mr. Read are reflected in the "All Other Compensation" column in the "Summary Compensation" table under "Executive Compensation Tables."
+Our compensation committee does not consider the transportation cost as a personal benefit to Mr. Thomas because it serves a business purpose arising from his service to the Company.
+In addition, we may from time to time provide reasonable relocation or signing bonuses to our executive officers as our compensation committee determines appropriate to assist such individuals to commence employment with us.
+Perquisites also include, for Ms. Adams and Mr. Harvey, the cost of their guests' attendance at the Company's President's Club (our sales recognition event), grossed up for taxes.